buqhek/power_outages_analysis/README.md

 ## Data Cleaning

 To start, one thing I wanted to do was to do some feature engineering by combining the time of day and time of the year/month/ to make a proper outage start time and outage restoration time - each containing the year, month, day, hour, minute, and second of the outage start and end.

+### Imputation
 In order to do this, I identified the missing values in the outage start and end date, and chose to drop them from the dataset.
 This removed 9 rows from the 1476 starting amount, which was only 0.61% of the data, which is fine by me.

 From there, I combined the features 'OUTAGE.START.DATE' and 'OUTAGE.START.TIME' to make 'OUTAGE.START' and combined 'OUTAGE.RESTORATION.DATE' and 'OUTAGE.RESTORATION.TIME' to make 'OUTAGE.RESTORED'.